-But then again, the term ‘groot’ is found in Flemish, Afrikaans and Dutch languages.
+But then again, you can find the term ‘groot’ in Flemish, Afrikaans and Dutch languages.
 In all these languages (because they are related) the term means big.

 Odin, Frigga, Thor, Loki and Hela speak Asgardian together with the inhabitants of Asgard.
-The realm is connected by Bifrost, the rainbow bridge to the world of humans called Midgard.
+Asgard is connected to other realms through the Bifrost.
+And the Bifrost, as you probably know, is the rainbow bridge to the world of humans called Midgard.

 Kree, Chitauri, Skrull

-- The Skrulls are said to speak Excelsior! which was shown when Stan Lee had a cameo role in the Guardians of the Galaxy.
+- The Skrulls speak Excelsior!
+And this is evident when Stan Lee played a cameo role in the Guardians of the Galaxy.
 However, they speak different languages such as Tligi, Irdu and Frti.

 - The Chitauri language spoken by the powerful cybernetic aliens.
 They were the army and air force used by Loki in “The Avengers,” the first movie in the series.
-Nothing much is known about their language, but it is remarkable that the word hate can be said 192 ways in the Chitauri language.
+We don’t know too much about their language.
+But what is fascinating is the fact that you can say the word hate in 192 ways in the Chitauri language.

 A Reaper named Yondu speaks the Centaurian language.
-It may be taken from the different click languages of South Africa.
+It actually originated from the different click languages of South Africa.
 Yondu’s language comprises whistles, clicks and grunts.

 Ebony Maw is a henchman of Thanos.
 He is an alien with telekinetic powers.
 While he speaks English most of the time, he uses a special language.
 Technically, it could be termed as persuasive language.
 Ebony Maw is a whisperer who uses his voice for mind control in order for them to do his bidding.